cs-uob/COMSM0085/exercises/part2/src/js/single.md

 script.js
 ```

 We will go through each one in detail.
+But before we do so, point your browser
+at `app.html` and try the application.